kollia/selfTables/plugins/LDAP/README.md

 class MyLdapSession extends STLdapUserSession
 {
+	/**
+	 * Instantiating session object for LDAP-connection.
+	 *
+	 * @param STObjectContainer $Db object of container or database to instantiate the session
+	 * @param string $prefix prefix defined before every database table name
+	 * @param string $ldapDomain domain which will be used for ldap-connection.<br />
+	 *                           If domain not set, method <code>getFromOtherConnectios()</code>
-	public static function init(&$Db= null, $prefix= null, string $domain= null) {
+	 *                           from object STLdapUserSession return always 1 for no user found */ public static function init(&$Db= null, $prefix= null, string $domain= null) {
 		$instance= new MyLdapSession($Db, $prefix, $domain);